 As part of the Certification procedure, the DCEP is also responsible for the organisation of on-site inspections of manufacturers of active pharmaceutical ingredients.
 Inspections ensure that substances are produced in accordance with Good Manufacturing Practices (GMPs) and that the information provided in the application dossiers is accurate.
 If anomalies are detected, it follows up corrective action at the site.
 This includes liaising with the relevant authorities.

 The DCEP works with a network of nearly 150 experts (quality assessors and inspectors nominated by national competent authorities).

-The Public Relations and Documentation Division (PRDD) is responsible for the EDQM’s communications, public relations and information life-cycle management activities.
+The Communications and Events Division (CED) is responsible for the EDQM’s communications, public relations and information life-cycle management activities.

 Communication projects are run in collaboration with the respective specialised departments.
 The aim is to develop and maintain communication with the EDQM’s stakeholders and media in Europe and beyond via the EDQM website, social media channels, print and electronic publications, and promotional campaigns.

 The CED also organises a wide range of events, from conferences, training sessions and seminars to visits to the EDQM premises and, more recently, numerous online events such as webinars.
 It also represents the EDQM at international trade exhibitions and other events.

 In managing the information life-cycle at the EDQM, CED maintains and develops the Electronic Document & Record Management System (EDRMS), and handles paper archives and digitisation projects.
 This section also manages the EDQM Library, which makes a wide variety of specialised publications and periodicals available to EDQM staff, and operates the EDQM HelpDesk, which fields questions from EDQM users year-round.